Tes3awy/PSIRT/README.md

 ![GIF](assets/psirt.gif)

-Cisco PSIRT application takes advantage of the Cisco PSIRT OpenVuln RESTful API to search for CVEs and show all its data and related information from other sites not only to easily identify the CVE and its workarounds (if provided) but also to get all possible solutions at one place and to be up to date with any security vulnerability.
+Cisco PSIRT is a web-based application that takes advantage of the Cisco PSIRT OpenVuln RESTful API to search for CVEs, show all its data, and related information from other sites, not only to easily identify the CVE and its workarounds (if provided) but also to get all possible solutions at one place and to be up to date with any security vulnerability.

 > **This web app is your Google's search engine but for Cisco CVEs.**